Levyks/esbeltoJS/README.md

 # esbeltoJS [ALPHA]

-An simple view engine for Express with a Svelte-like syntax
+A simple view engine for Express with a Svelte-like syntax

 ## How to use
 ```